Sweetser, Indiana: 2000 census

-Newspapers
+Media

 The first newspaper to be published in Sweetser was the Sun Sentinel, which began operations sometime before 1894.
 The editor was James Pinkerton.

 Currently, residents are served by the daily Marion Chronicle-Tribune and the weekly Oak Hill Times.

 Churches

 The Lutheran church which pre-dated the establishment of the town first met in 1865 under the name of St. Paul's under the pastorage of Rev. T.E.
 Sharah with twenty-three charter members.
 For thirty years, the meetings were held in private homes, the Jalapa school, Cart Creek school and the Mark school house.
 In 1896, the members furnished materials and labor to construct a church building at 301 West Delphi Road.
-In 1947, this church was abandoned and it was converted into a two-story duplex residence.
+In 1947, this church was abandoned, and it was converted into a two-story duplex residence.

 The Cart Creek Church of the Brethren began in 1893 in a new church house erected on land donated by Joseph Winger Sr. at 500W & 400N, three miles north of Sweetser.
 This church was the nucleus of the Sweetser Church of the Brethren which was organized in 1959.

 First mention of Sweetser in the Methodist Church conference minutes was in 1875.
 Local preachers mentioned were John Hubert, Allen Meek, Andrew Green and Joseph Leazenby.
 The first Methodist church was located on the northwest corner of Main Street and State Road 18.
-The current Pastor is Dave Parker who oversees the activities of the Church.

 Currently, the town is served by the Sweetser United Methodist Church, the Sweetser Wesleyan Church, and Liberty Baptist Church.